JasonPSmith/path_poset/README.md

 For example:
 `./path_poset 6 8 test.edges`

 Also contained here is path_poset_sage and path_poset_deltser.
-These compute homology using sagemath or [deltser](https://github.com/JasonPSmith/deltser), respectively.
-They have an extra input "out_address", and will create a file that can be fed into sagemath or [deltser](https://github.com/JasonPSmith/deltser).
+These compute homology using [SageMath](https://www.sagemath.org/) or [deltser](https://github.com/JasonPSmith/deltser), respectively.
+They have an extra input "out_address", and will create a file that can be fed into [SageMath](https://www.sagemath.org/) or [deltser](https://github.com/JasonPSmith/deltser).

 For example:
 `./path_poset_sage 6 8 test.edges test.sage`